 If you’d like to help with membership, please contact firstname.lastname@example.org.

-The mentoring committee is responsible for coordinating interviews between senior writers and the students or recent graduates from tech comm programs.
+The mentoring committee is responsible for the coordinating of the Get Real! interview program.
+The committee manager coordinates interviews between senior writers and the students or recent graduates from tech comm programs.
 We’re always looking to grow our roster of available interviewees.
 The more volunteers we have for this service, the fewer interviews you’ll have to do yourself.
 So help us get more volunteers by becoming one today and recruiting your STC Chicago friends!

 - Conducting an in-person or telephone interview with a student interviewee for 30 to 60 minutes as needed.
 Students are responsible for coming up with the questions.